 Disposable Diapers: I always have current size disposable diapers on hand.
 I use Pampers or Huggies.
 I also really like the Seventh Generation diapers but they’re a little expensive for us.
 We gave up trying to use the cloth diapers while on trips out of town, and even sometimes in town it’s easier to not have to lug around a wet/dirty cloth diaper.

 Wipes: We use the Kirkland Premium Baby Wipes (the Costco Brand) and love them.
 They’re soft, inexpensive and unscented.
+The main issue for us is keeping as much unscented as possible.
 We never used a baby wipe warmer but a lot of moms love them.
 This Munchkin wipe warmer with a little light on it looks great.

 Diaper Cream: We use Bourdreaux’s Butt Paste for diaper rash.
 Be sure to use it with disposable diapers only.
 It will create a water barrier on your cloth diapers and make them less absorbent.